kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 required to update the corresponding VMI networks and interfaces specs, but afterwards, the flows are common.

-As with VMIs, it starts with issueing a `virtctl` command.
+As with VMIs, it starts with issuing a `virtctl` command.

 ### virtctl
 To hot-plug a new NIC into a running VMI, the user would execute the following